weebney/decaf/readme.md

 # Deterministic Compressed Archive Format (DeCAF)

+> [!CAUTION]
+> The DeCAF specification is not finished and will likely change.
+> This repository is currently available in an extremely early, pre-release form.
+> The first version will release with the completion of the specification.

 The Deterministic Compressed Archive Format (DeCAF) is an archive file format that offers a large number of benefits over existing archive formats:

 - Order-of-magnitude faster; 10x faster archiving and unarchiving vs `tar -czvf`